-State Legislators Learn From Sovereignty Day at the Minnesota Capitol
+State Legislators Learn from Sovereignty Day at the Minnesota Capitol

-Most business at the capitol was put on hold yesterday as the House and Senate both took part in Sovereignty Day.
+Most business at the state Capitol was put on hold yesterday as the House and Senate both took part in Sovereignty Day.

 For Indian leaders, it’s a chance to directly address state lawmakers.
 Tribal leaders from around the state spoke on the House floor and in breakout sessions.
-A few of these leaders included Red Lake Chairman Darrell Seki Sr., Leech Lake Chairman Faron Jackson Sr. and Mille Lacs Band Executive Director Melanie Benamin.
+A few of these leaders included Red Lake Chairman Darrell Seki Sr., Leech Lake Chairman Faron Jackson Sr., and Mille Lacs Band Executive Director Melanie Benjamin.

 This is the first time the Minnesota House and the Senate participated in Sovereignty Day.